Health for All.

 Our hypothesis is that there are five keys barriers in access to health - (1) geographic (facilities are too far), (2) financial (care is expensive), (3) lack of availability of a trained health workforce, drugs and devices, (4) poor acceptability (the care provided does not meet the attitudes and expectations of beneficiaries) and (5) poor quality of care.

 We aim to reduce each of these barriers and improve health access through a comprehensive technology-enabled intervention that includes telemedicine, task-shifting, health worker training, decision support, education, innovative financing and beneficiary engagement.
-Health organizations face these barriers when they want to increase the scope and scale of the impact of their health programs and we’re helping them reduce these and strengthen existing health systems.
+Health organizations face these barriers when they want to increase the scope and scale of the impact of their health programs.
+We’re helping them reduce these, while also strengthening their existing health systems.

 This started out as a project for us graduate students at the Johns Hopkins University Center for Bioengineering Innovation and Design (CBID), but it would not have been possible without the efforts and contributions from other generations of CBID students, clinical and public health expert mentors who worked on this project.

-Intelehealth was possible because of the cumulative efforts of these innovative, disruptive and unreasonable thinkers and we'd like to acknowledge their efforts.
+Intelehealth was possible because of the cumulative efforts of these innovative, disruptive and unreasonable thinkers and we'd like to acknowledge their contributions.